thembo-sec/neocities_site/src/posts/my_new_leica.md

 So when I think about what I enjoy about film, and how I can get that experience in other ways, while also imposing similar limitations on myself, the only option is really Leica (please someone make a digital camera like them but cheaper).
 Sure I could adapt some of my manual lenses to a fuji or sony body, but then the temptation to spend more time diving into menus and fiddling is going to be there.
 And I know myself well enough that if I have the opportunity to fiddle, i'll spend all day doing it until I hate what the object represents.

 I think arguments about specifications completely miss the point for anyone other than professionals who actually see the benefits from expanded and improved feature sets.
 I'm not a professional photographer and i don't want to be.
 For me new equipment should open up a new way to have fun!
-Limitations should force me to think harder and be more creative with what I can do!
+Limitations should force me to think harder and be more creative with what I can do.

+I mentioned earlier about feeling connected to a camera, and I realise that this is a concept that is ambiguous and hard to define.
+It will vary from person to person, and the tools that they use.
+I think attempting to be prescriptive about what it is to me defeats the point, setting out a list of features and comparing them isn't really going to tell me if I enjoy using an object.
+Maybe i can add 'feels nice to hold' or 'nice shutter sound', but then how do you define those?
+Regardless, a general theme for me is mechanical use, i like using objects that have a certain tactility and feedback to them.